rosshaden/Police-Stop-and-Search-City-of-London-Geospatial-Analysis/README.md

 The data was acquired from the official UK Police repository: data.police.uk/data

-### Percent distribution of all stop and search incidents by London borough
+### Percent distribution of all stop and search incidents by London borough from 2017 onwards
 ![header](./images/london2.png)

 ## This analysis set out to answer the following questions: